FuckingNode/fuckingnode.github.io/docs/manual/kickstart.md

 - Clones a Git repo wherever you want
 - Installs dependencies automatically using the project's default package manager (or at your choice, another one).
 - Launches your favorite code editor (as defined by your user settings).
-- Adds the project to the F\*ckingNode list.
+- Adds the project to the FuckingNode list.

 ## Usage